-- 1. Launch an Amazon EC2 instance from an AMI that has Microsoft Windows Server 2008 R2 and Internet Information Services (IIS) pre-installed.
+- 1. Launch an Amazon EC2 instance from the Microsoft Windows Server 2008 R2 base AMI.
 For information about launching an instance, see Getting Started with Amazon EC2 Windows Instances (p.
-5). - 2.
+10). - 2.
 Use the AWS free usage tier (if eligible) to launch and use the free Windows t1.micro instance for 12 months.
 You can use the AWS free usage tier for launching new applications, testing existing applications, or simply gaining hands-on experience with AWS.
 For more information about eligibility and the highlights, see the AWS Free Usage Tier product page.